mscott99/matthew_s_scott_zettel/docs/Bayesian Recovery.md

 - knownTheory
 - longform
 ---

 # Bayesian Recovery
+## Introduction
+This blog post is an attempt at a an alternative presentation of the results and ideas presented in this [paper](http://arxiv.org/abs/2106.11438).
+## Body
 We first set out to describe the problem and what we seek as a result.
 Given a signal $z^* \in \mathbb{R}^n$ distributed according to some (prior) distribution $P_{z}$ we measure $z^*$ with a random gaussian measurement matrix $A \in \mathbb{R}^{m \times n}$ with $m \leq n$ where each entry $A_{ij}$ is distributed i.i.d. $\sim \mathcal{N}\left( 0, \frac{1}{m} \right)$ which gives us the (then known) measurement vector $y:= Az^*$.
 Once $y$ is known, we examine the posterior variable $\hat{z} \sim p_{z^*|y}(\cdot)$.

 Formally, we define $\hat{z}$ as the unique random variable satisfying the following two properties: